arakelian/java-jq/README.md

 Using Java-JQ is very easy.

 First, let's get a reference to the Native JQ library.
-This class is thread-safe and should be shared globally.
+This class is a thread-safe singleton.

 ```
-JqLibrary library = ImmutableJqLibrary.builder().build();
+JqLibrary library = ImmutableJqLibrary.of();
 ```

 Now, let's create a JQ request.
 A "request" is an immutable bean that contains three basic elements: a reference